-On the heels of Monday’s post on the jubé/rood screen we now introduce a new translation, Fr.
+On the heels of Monday’s general introduction to the jubé/rood screen, we now introduce a new translation, Fr.
 Jean-Baptiste Thiers’ Treatise on Jubés, a polemical treatise written in protest of the widespread destruction of rood screens and ambos led by the Gallican episcopacy and canonical chapters during the 17th century.
 Interested readers should also see our post on the ancient Roman origins of the chancel screen.

 Fr.
 Thiers’ treatise is one of the first systematic attempts to understand the origin, development, and use of the rood screen.
 Like his other works On Altars and On Choirs, its aim is to explain and defend the Gothic ecclesiastical architecture of France against an aggressive “Baroquification” that often destroyed the ancient elements that once separated the sanctuary and the nave and defined the liturgical experience of Christians for most of history.